CUP-ECS/beatnik/README.md

 for the low-order z-model, as the computation of surface normals, artificial viscosity, and Fourier transforms for estimating interface velocities are straightforward in this representation.
-Higher-order models, howqever, require more accurate calculation of far-field forces and this representation may dramatically increase communication requirements.
+Higher-order models, howqever, require more accurate calculation of far-field forces and the initial representation may dramatically increase communication requirements.

 In the future, we plan to use Beatnik to directly implement a fast multipole method in